osmlab/learnoverpass/README.md

 __Note on i18n:__
 Hugo does not natively support i18n/localization, and certain things have been worked around with to make it work.
 The site uses content sections to order the content by language (en/data, de/data etc.), and uses taxonomies to categorize the different content.

+### Deploy Script

+The project is deployed through the github pages service.
+The flat hugo files are pushed to the gh-pages branch.

+A `deploy.sh` script is included in the repo to push changes to gh-pages automatically.

 ## License

 The website's source is released under the MIT License.